What Is A Network Lock?

-The nature of any lock is that it can be unlocked, all you need is the correct key.
-In mobile phone unlocking, the key is in the form of a entering a unique Unlock Code.
-Once the correct unique procedure has been applied, the network lock is removed and the device can be used with alternative network SIM Cards.
+As with any lock, you need to correct key to be able to unlock it.
+In mobile phone unlocking, the key comes in the form of a unique Unlock Code.
+Once the correct unlock code entry procedure has been applied, the network lock is removed and the device can be used with alternative network SIM Cards.

 The question here should really be why not?
 Unlocking your phone gives you much more choice because you have the ability to switch network service providers as you please without the need to change your phone.
 Also consider this - if you ever decide to sell your phone, unlocked devices are easier to sell and generally have a greater re-sale value than a network locked device.

 How To Unlock Your Phone?

 This is the easy part.
 Here at Unlocks we operate a fast, reliable and inexpensive mobile phone unlocking service for many brands including Alcatel, BlackBerry, Huawei, LG, Samsung and many more.
 Simply visit our homepage and select the make and model of your device to begin the unlocking request process.

 SIM PIN, Passwords, PUK, Phone Lock Codes etc.

 To avoid confusion, unlocking serves only one purpose - removal of the network lock to allow the use of alternative network SIM Cards.
 Unlocking serves no other purpose whatsoever.
 It will not unlock your SIM PIN or PUK, nor will it unlock any phone lock code or password so, before you decide to unlock your phone, make sure you understand it's purpose.

 Blocked / Blacklisted Phones.

 Unlocking a blocked or blacklisted mobile phone will have absolutely no effect whatsoever.
 Phones are blocked by the network if reported lost, stolen, damaged or subject to a breach of contract (e.g. failed to pay bills).
 Any attempt to unblock a blocked mobile phone without the express permission of the original network is illegal.